A/N: As always, many thanks for your reviews and support.

 "I have matters more urgent than the Order's activities with which to concern myself," Voldemort said, gesturing for Snape to leave.

-Feeling both slighted and relieved, Snape left the room as another hooded Death Eater sauntered into the Voldemort's sanctuary.
+Feeling both slighted and relieved, Snape left the room as another hooded Death Eater sauntered into Voldemort's sanctuary.

 On the morning of Cassie Black's funeral, an owl from the Ministry found Harry and Bellatrix eating breakfast together in their flat.
 When Harry opened the envelope, a gold badge fell out from among the folded stack of parchment sheets.